gnuton/RagBag/Docs/Blender.md

 3. In object mode select the objects you want to see the UV
 3. In the Image/UV Editor view click "Draw other objects" to see the UV of the selected objects side by side

+#### Use a single mapping for several objects ####
+This will work if the meshes of the objects to unwrap have the same geometry
+1. Select the objects to unwrap
+2. Select at last the object with UV mapping
+3. Press CTRL-L > Transfer UV Map

 ## Texture Hand Paiting ##
 0. Select the object to texture paint
 1. Unwrap by following the automatic procedure described in the previous chapter